drvinceknight/Year_3_game_theory_course/Content/Chapter_08-Subgame_Perfection.md

 ## Connection between extensive and normal form games

 It should be relatively straightforward to see that we can represent any extensive form game in normal form.
-The strategies in the normal form game simply correspond to all possible combinations of strategies at each level corresponding to each player. \text{Consider the game shown in Figure \ref{L07-img09}.}
+The strategies in the normal form game simply correspond to all possible combinations of strategies at each level corresponding to each player.
+Consider the following game:

 ![An extensive form game.\label{L07-img09}](images/L07-img09.png)

 We have:

 $$S_1=\{\text{XY},\text{XZ},\text{WY},\text{WZ}\}$$

 and

 $$S_2=\{\text{DA},\text{DB},\text{CA},\text{CB}\}$$

 the corresponding normal form game is given as: